tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/virtualmachines/virtualmachines-create-or-update.md

 ### Create a VM from a VHD in Azure storage

 This example shows how to create a VM from a generalized/sysprepped VHD in Azure storage.
-The key things to notice are the value fromImage for the createOption property and image.uri and vhd.uri properties in the osDisk object. image.uri is the location of your image and vhd.uri is where that disk will be copied to and the VM be booted from.
+The key things to notice are the value fromImage for the createOption property and image.uri and vhd.uri properties in the osDisk object. image.uri is the location of your image and vhd.uri is where the disk is copied to and the VM is booted from.

 ```
 "osProfile": {